 Minimum wage and other protective laws are set by the Fair Labor Standards Act (FLSA) as well as specific California laws.
 Currently, the pay rate for minimum wage in California for employers with at least 26 employees is $10.50 per hour.
-For California employers with less than 26 employees, the hours rate is $10.00.
+For California employers with less than 26 employees, the hourly rate is $10.00.
 If an employer does not adhere to these wage standards, they'll not only be required to pay liquidated damages to the employee, but also penalties on top of that.
 Liquidated damages refer to monetary compensation for any losses incurred due to being paid less than the current minimum wage.

-Unless exempt, employers must also pay their employees overtime in accordance with labor laws California.
+Unless exempt, employers must also pay their employees overtime in accordance with labor laws in California.
 For an employee who works more than 40 hours per workweek, overtime equals 1.5 times their usual pay rate.
 This rate also applies to an employee who works 12 hours in a single workday, or the initial eight hours that an employee works on the seventh day in a row.

 After working 12 hours in a work day, or after working eight hours on the seventh day in a row, then the employee's pay rate jumps to two times his or her usual rate.

-If working more than five hours in a row, labor laws California dictate that employees must receive a break for meals lasting at least 30 minutes.
+If working more than five hours in a row, labor laws in California dictate that employees must receive a break for meals lasting at least 30 minutes.
 If your company is in the motion picture industry, this can sometimes be bumped up to a break after six hours.

 The break for meals should be counted as time worked and paid unless the employee doesn't have to perform any work duties and is allowed to go off-site.

-An "on duty" meal break is only allowed by employers if the employee's duties can't be stopped because of the type of work involved.
+An "on-duty" meal break is only allowed by employers if the employee's duties can't be stopped because of the type of work involved.
 In this case, there must be an agreement written up and agreed to by both parties in advance.

 In some cases, non-exempt employees must also receive 10 minutes of paid rest in four-hour increments.
-If an employee's' total work time for the days is less than 3.5 hours, they aren't entitled to a rest period.
+If an employee's total work time for the days is less than 3.5 hours, they aren't entitled to a rest period.

-Additionally, it's common for employers to provide their workers with vacation, paid time off, holidays, sick time and other paid leave as part of their benefits package.
-Labor laws California dictate that employees be able to be paid during sick leave and receive insurance benefits while they're taking paid time off.
+Additionally, it's common for employers to provide their workers with vacation, paid time off, holidays, sick time, and other paid leave as part of their benefits package.
+Labor laws in California dictate that employees be able to be paid during sick leave and receive insurance benefits while they're taking paid time off.
 The law also allows for employees to take unpaid leave in certain situations.

 Vacation benefits are not a legal requirement in California, both paid and unpaid.
 However, if you do as an employer decide to offer your employees any type of vacation leave, you do have to comply with your policy and the specifics of the employee's contract.

 When offering paid vacation, California employers do have specific requirements they must adhere to.
 For example, when an employee leaves, no matter what the reason, he or she must be paid for all vacation time that has been earned but not used.
 An employer can, however, place a maximum on the amount of vacation hours an employee can cash out on.
-A "use-it-or-lose-it" rule may not be used, according to labor laws California.
+A "use-it-or-lose-it" rule may not be used, according to labor laws in California.

 Sick leave is almost always required in California.
 Sick leave policies are governed by a variety of laws, including the State Disability Insurance program in California, the Paid Family Leave program, the California Family Rights Act, and the Medical Leave Act.
-Employers are required to give employees paid sick leave as long they have worked 30 days or more over the last year.
+Employers are required to give employees paid sick leave as long as they have worked 30 days or more over the last year.
 The rate for sick leave accrual is as follows: one hour for every 30 hours worked.
 The state limit is up to 48 hours (six days) of paid sick leave, but employers are allowed to limit this to just 24 hours per year for each employee.
 In addition to taking sick leave for their own medical needs, employees can also use this time to help care for a member of their family.